 Yoga Nidra - finding relaxation between sleep and meditation

 Yoga is now all too familiar in Germany: flowing movements combined with breathing, meditation and more.
 Hatha yoga, vinyasa and power yoga are practiced particularly frequently and taught in yoga schools.
 But do you also know Yoga Nidra?
-While most styles focus on the combination of physical movement and breathing (pranayama), this variant focuses on deep meditation away from the asanas.
+While most styles focus on the combination of physical movement and breathing (pranayama), this variation focuses on deep meditation away from the asanas.
 June 21 is World Yoga Day.
 And to mark the occasion, we would like to introduce you to this special practice, as it can be a valuable support in your everyday life.
-We will therefore show you here what effects yoga nidra can have, how you can practise it for yourself and what helps you find your way into a deep meditative state.
+We will therefore show you here what effects yoga nidra can have, how you can practise it for yourself and what helps you to find your way into a deep meditative state.
 Namasté - how nice of you to take time for yourself.
 Let's get started!

 Yoga Nidra: What is it actually?